1 4 As A Decimal

 Understanding the Fraction 1/4

 Before converting 1/4 to a decimal, let's understand what this fraction represents.
 The numerator, 1, indicates that we are considering one part of a whole.
 The denominator, 4, tells us that the whole has been divided into four equal parts.
-Therefore, 1/4 represents one out of four equal parts of a whole.
+Because of this, 1/4 represents one out of four equal parts of a whole.
 Think of slicing a pizza into four equal slices; 1/4 represents one of those slices.

 Method 1: Long Division